The Suitcase: Characters

 Young Finn:

-Male | Age range: 13 | Treble | Accent: GA (also speaks in German)
+Male | 13 | Treble | Accent: GA (also speaks in German)

 Caring, dedicated, and wise beyond his years, Young Finn dreams of being an actor.
-He strives to meet the standards of his father, though he prefers performing stories with his sister, Regina, and studying works by the great English playwrights.
+He strives to meet the standards of his father, though he prefers performing stories with his sister, Regina, and studying works by the great playwrights.

 Young Regina:

-Female | Age range: 9 | Treble | Accent: GA
+Female | 9 | Treble | Accent: GA

 Full of life, wonder, and joy, Young Regina lives in a spellbound world of adventure and imagination.
 She thrives on Leona’s stories, has a deep relationship with Finn, and intends to one day travel ‘round the world in a hot air balloon.